simonprickett/redis-pi-camera/pi/README.md

 The return value of `picam2.capture_file` is some metadata from the camera.
 This isn't currently stored in Redis, but is printed out so you can determine if any of it is useful to you.
 See later in this file for an example.

-Now it's time to create a Hash in Redis and store our image plus a couple of other pieces of data there, including the Lux value:
+Now it's time to create a Hash in Redis and store our image plus a couple of other pieces of data there, including the Lux value from the metadata:

 ```python
 redis_key = f"image:{current_timestamp}"